 Why is Everyone Getting a Divorce?
 A Look Into Modern Marriage

 Ah, marriage.
 It used to be a forever kind of deal, right?
 Once upon a time, people said “I do” and really meant it.
 But fast forward to 2023, and it seems like everyone’s untying the knot.
-What’s up with that?
+Why is that?
 Let’s embark on this matrimonial mystery.

 What is the #1 Cause for Divorce?